About the Quality, Patient Safety and Outcomes Research Certificate Program

 - Identify study designs and methodologies unique to patient outcomes research.

-The certificate program is open to currently enrolled masters and doctoral students at The Johns Hopkins University Schools of Medicine, Nursing, and Public Health, with the exception of JHSPH MAS students, who are not eligible to apply until they have completed their degree program.
+The certificate program is open to currently enrolled masters and doctoral students at The Johns Hopkins University Schools of Medicine, Nursing, and Public Health, with the exception of BSPH MAS students, who are not eligible to apply until they have completed their degree program.

 Applying to the certificate program as a JHU graduate student